mhnarfth/netgroup/content/project/2018-08-29: NeTS/index.md

 ---
-title: Dr. Byrav Ramamurthy Secures NSF Grant for Advanced Research in Intelligent Optical Networks
+title: Intelligent Optical Networks Using Virtualization and Software-Defined Control
 date: 2018-08-29
 image:
   focal_point: 'top'
 ---
-**Project Title:** Intelligent Optical Networks Using Virtualization and Software-Defined Control

 **Award Number:** 1817105
 **Funding Agency:** National Science Foundation (NSF)
 **Award Amount:** $665,995
 **Project Duration:** October 1, 2018 - July 31, 2024

+<!--more-->

 Dr. Byrav Ramamurthy, a distinguished faculty member of the University of Nebraska-Lincoln, has been awarded a significant grant from the National Science Foundation to lead a groundbreaking research project in intelligent optical networks.

-<!--more-->

 This project, titled "Intelligent Optical Networks Using Virtualization and Software-Defined Control," aims to redefine the capabilities of Internet Service Providers (ISPs) by implementing innovative solutions in software-defined networking (SDN) and virtualization.